barbulescualex/alexs.ca/_projects/BeatMatch.md

 ---

 ### Tutorials
 I'm currently working on making tuturials out of all the things I've learned.
-Mainly Metal Shaders and signals processing.
+Mainly Metal Shaders and signal processing.
 The list below will be updated as they come :).

 1. [Using Swift Playgrounds & Playground Books](https://medium.com/@barbulescualex/using-swift-playgrounds-playground-books-87c2707be2b5)
-2. [Making Your First Circle Using Metal Shaders](https://medium.com/@barbulescualex/making-your-first-circle-using-metal-shaders-1e5049ec8505)
+2. [Making Your First Circle Using Metal Shaders](https://medium.com/@barbulescualex/making-your-first-circle-using-metal-shaders-1e5049ec8505) alexs.ca